swistak35/Chinchilla/README.md

 Maybe you need to `chmod +x chinchilla` to run.

+If you search logs, they are in ~/.config/chinchilla/logs (only on server's computer!)

 Troubleshooting
 ------------
-If you have Errno::ENOENT error, try removing config directory by `rm -rf ~/.config/chinchilla` : )
+Fortunately, this section is empty.
+There aren't problems in using Chinchilla. : )

 ToDo
 ------------
 + Add violet color.
-+ Add logs
 + Add screenshot button (?)